Guy André Boy

-Guy André Boy (born May 25, 1952) is a French and American scientist and engineer, Fellow of the International Council on Systems Engineering (INCOSE), the Air and Space Academy and the International Academy of Astronautics.
-He is university professor at CentraleSupélec (Paris Saclay University) and ESTIA Institute of Technology.
-He was university professor and dean (2015–2017) at Florida Institute of Technology (FIT), where he created the Human-Centered Design Institute in 2010.
+Guy André Boy (born May 25, 1952) is a French and American scientist and engineer, Fellow of the International Council on Systems Engineering (INCOSE), the Air and Space Academy, and the International Academy of Astronautics.
+He was FlexTech Chair holder at CentraleSupélec (Paris Saclay University) and ESTIA Institute of Technology (2019-2024), where he still teaches.
+He is also a visiting scholar at ISAE-SUPAERO and IRIT.
+He was a university professor and dean (2015–2017) at Florida Institute of Technology (FIT), where he created the Human-Centered Design Institute (HCDi) in 2010.
 He was senior research scientist at Florida Institute for Human and Machine Cognition (IHMC).
 He was Chief Scientist for Human-Centered Design at NASA Kennedy Space Center (KSC) from 2010 to 2016.
-He is known for his work on intelligent assistance, cognitive function analysis, human-centered design (HCD), orchestration of life-critical systems, tangible interactive systems and human systems integration.
+He is known for his work on intelligent assistance, cognitive function analysis, human-centered design (HCD), orchestration of life-critical systems, tangible interactive systems, and human systems integration.